noobping/keycord/README.md

 - [Use Cases](docs/use-cases.md): practical examples and short tutorials
 - [Teams, Workgroups, and Organizations](docs/teams-and-organizations.md): manage shared stores and collaboration

+## Translation

+You can translate Keycord using [weblate](https://hosted.weblate.org/projects/keycord) which makes it possible to translate from your browser.
+Simply register and start translating.

 ## Development

 Package names differ by distribution.
 This project was tested with Fedora packages: